 Last Updated on by

-Microsoft launched PowerPoint on May 22, 1990.
+Microsoft PowerPoint launched on May 22, 1990 as part of its Microsoft Office suite.
 And even after 27 years, you still groan whenever you see a presentation that looks like this:

 Maybe your presentations aren’t quite this bad – perhaps this is a bit closer to home:

-How to Build a Killer Presentation Even Though You’re Not a Designer
+How to Build a Killer PowerPoint Presentation Even Though You’re Not a Designer

 [pullquote align=”normal” cite=”Ivana Taylor”]Great communication is all about getting the message from YOUR head to THEIR head.[/pullquote]